 Let’s start with customer experience.
-Self-serve in the moment of need is a sign of great customer service.
-Users want to multitask, and prefer customer support that fits in with their timetable.
-Creating a chatbot for FAQs, like checking a balance, confirming an appointment or submitting returns reduces support overheads and enables customer care teams to focus on more complex requests.
+Self-serve in the moment of need is a sign of excellent customer service.
+Users want to multitask and prefer customer support that fits in with their timetable.
+Creating a chatbot for FAQs, like checking a balance, confirming an appointment, or submitting returns, reduces support overheads and enables customer care teams to focus on more complex requests.

 Marketers are at the spearhead of brand awareness and promotion.
 If a message or notification is personalized, it’s far more likely to be welcomed than ignored.
-Timeliness and relevance for promotions, abandoned cart reminders and loyalty offerings can make or break a user’s brand association.
-A full 360-degree view into preferences, activity and habits help to create an engaging customer journey rather than a fragmented one.
+Timeliness and relevance for promotions, abandoned cart reminders, and loyalty offerings can make or break a user’s brand association.
+A full 360-degree view into preferences, activity, and habits helps create an engaging customer journey rather than a fragmented one.

 Meet users where they are

-One advantage of chat apps is that consumers already understand how to use them, because they already are, every day.
+One advantage of chat apps is that consumers already understand how to use them, because they already do daily.
 In the 2020 Mobile Consumer Engagement Report, we found that: “71% of consumers say they “often” or “sometimes” silence push notifications on their phones.”
 Meanwhile, “40% of consumers say they have at least 50 unread emails in their inboxes, but just 4% say they have 50 or more unread mobile messages.”

-Millennials in particular have tired of impersonal spam and are longing for “conversations” with the brands they care about.
+In particular, Millennials are tired of impersonal spam and are longing for “conversations” with the brands they care about.
 Without the need to download an app or check their email to communicate with a business, the intuitive and frictionless nature of chat apps offers this in spades.
-Further benefits of rich media are quick replies, embedded links, video, voice and personalization in a conversation.
+Further benefits of rich media are quick replies, embedded links, video, voice, and personalization in a conversation.
 And if the user changes apps, retaining the conversational context for that full 360 view.

 Marketing clouds offer one-off channels, but this is a limitation